On This Page:

 To access the Groups page:

-- On your course page, click Course Management panel (black gear icon , top right), and under User Links, click Manage Groups.
+- In the menu bar at the top of your course page, select the Course Management button (gear icon ), and under User Links, click Groups.
 The Groups page will open.

 - To create groups, you have three options: